Back to index

 It is interesting to note that two very significant things changed the war outlook (of course there are others, including some that are because of these).
 First, Hitler regretted his pact with the Soviet Union, and he decided to break it by invasion.
 With the Soviet's scorched earth tactic, combined with the climate and temperatures there, the German army suffered terribly.
 This also meant that the Soviets would fight the Nazis and ultimately would liberate much of Europe (it is also worth noting that other neutral countries - Sweden, for example - would not only remain unoccupied but also gain the Nazis trust and as such, many Jews were able to flee to Sweden).
 The other is that Japan bombed Pearl Harbor and this, combined with Hitler shortly thereafter declaring war (because of the Tripartite Pact between Germany, Italy and Japan) on the United States of America, would bring the US in to the war.
 The Americans were an important part of the victory on both the European front (e.g. D-Day, June 6, 1944) and the Pacific.

 70 years ago today began the first part of a transition to the end of a very dark chapter in mankind.
 Never forget what happened, how many lives were lost, how many lost family, how many suffered.
 Never forget it could have been worse.
 But do not forget either that it could have been better if only there was tolerance, more peaceful cooperation (instead of aggressive competition) and if only more people remembered how their actions affect others.
-Ultimately, World War II could have been avoided as could many other wars, including wars after World War II.
+Ultimately, Second World War could have been avoided as could many other wars, including wars after World War II.
 But they aren't avoided.
 70 years have gone by and mankind has still not acknowledged these things; there is nothing darker than this realisation.